meerkat-manor/PeterDocs/Design.md

 ## Technology

-PeterDocs is written as a PowerShell module and uses a 7ZIP and AWS modules.
+PeterDocs is written as a PowerShell module and uses the 7ZIP and AWS modules.

+The AWS module is only used if you are transferring to AWS S3 bucket or compatible destination.